 How to become a councillor

 Full Borough Council elections are held in all wards every four years, usually the first Thursday in May.
-The next scheduled Borough and parish council elections are Thursday 6 May 2027.
+The next scheduled Borough and Parish council elections are Thursday 6 May 2027.

 Most candidates are nominated through a political party.
 However, individuals are welcome to stand in their own right.